kons-9/paper_manegement_system/README.md

 # Paper Manegement System

-the simple gui application for researcher. this app is to use TAMMIC.
+the simple gui application for researcher.

+The purpose of this app is to use TAMMIC.
 TAMMIC is the framework for summarizing.

 https://iis-lab.org/misc/paperreading/